thewhyse/thewhyse/wp-content/plugins/popup-builder/readme.txt

 14. Registration popup

 == Changelog ==

+= Version 4.1.12 =
+* Improvement of code: Cross-site request forgery issues have been solved : Credits: @yeraisci_

 = Version 4.1.11 =
 * Improvement of code: touch event has been added for mobile devices